droglenc/NCMTH107/resources/project.md

 * identification of the individual, variable(s), and population(s) you will study, and
 * a thorough description of how you will collect your data.

-Your proposal is due in the fourth week (see [Due Dates page](../calendar.html)).
+Your proposal is due in the fourth week (see [Due Dates page](../calendar.html){:target="_blank"}).
 I will review your proposal within the context of correctness and efficiency.
 You may be required to submit a corrected proposal.

 ## Exploratory Data Analysis

 The initial project report will include thorough univariate EDA for each variable, a thorough univariate EDA for your response variable separated by each group, and appropriate bivariate EDAs.
-Your analyses should be typed, carefully writted (concise and grammatically correct), and refer to graphs and tables as appropriate.
+Your analyses should be typed, carefully written (concise and grammatically correct), and refer to graphs and tables as appropriate.

-Your EDA write-up is due in the tenth week (see [Due Dates page](../calendar.html))
+Your EDA write-up is due in the tenth week (see [Due Dates page](../calendar.html){:target="_blank"})

 ## Hypothesis Testing

 The final project report will include a thorough statistical analysis of your research questions.
 Specifically, your report should include:

-* Introduction: background information needed to understand the project, why the results are important to people, why you were interested in the project, and what the objectives of the study were (i.e., the research hypothesis).
+* **Introduction:** background information needed to understand the project, why the results are important to people, why you were interested in the project, and what the objectives of the study were (i.e., the research hypothesis).
-* Methods: describe the methodology you used to collect and analyze the data.
+* **Methods:** describe the methodology you used to collect and analyze the data.
-* Results: the results from your 11-steps of hypothesis testing.
+* **Results:** the results from your 11-steps of hypothesis testing.
-•	Discussion: a summary of what you found in the results and how it relates to your reasoning from the introduction.
+* **Discussion:** a summary of what you found in the results and how it relates to your reasoning from the introduction.
 Also include any items that you would change if you were to analyze this research hypothesis again or where future research should go.
-•	Works cited: list of references (if any) used to support your project.
+* **Works cited:** list of references (if any) used to support your project.
+* **R Appendix:** all relevant and working R commands.
+* **Other Appendix:** other relevant materials (e.g., survey instrument) as necessary.

-This final write-up is due in the fourteenth week (see [Due Dates page](../calendar.html))
+This final write-up is due in the fourteenth week (see [Due Dates page](../calendar.html){:target="_blank"})

 ## Past Projects